steveshogren/hugo-blog/content/post/purity-is-good-design.md

 Encapsulation is the design of trust boundaries between programmers.
 Encapsulation shines when applied to API or module boundaries.
-A well-encapsulated boundary ensures that other programmers cannot put your library in an invalid state.
+A well-encapsulated API ensures that other programmers cannot put your library in an invalid state.
 For example, a builder-pattern API can be helpful, self-documenting, and prevent invalid states.

 > Encapsulation makes good sense between teams